Maria Grazia Chiuri

 Maria Grazia Chiuri (/it/; born 2 February 1964) is an Italian fashion designer.
 After stints working at Fendi and Valentino, Chiuri was named creative director at Dior in 2016.
-She is currently the Chief Creative Officer of Fendi.
+She is the chief creative officer of Fendi.

-Biography
+Early life and education

 Chiuri's father was in the military and her mother, a dressmaker, joined a sewing workshop at a young age before opening her own boutique in Rome, but pushed her daughter to study.
 She had five sisters.
-She has cited her grandmother, mother and sisters as an inspiration.
+She has cited her grandmother, mother and sisters as her inspirations.
 Chiuri studied at Istituto Europeo di Design in Rome, then started at Fendi where she designed handbag lines.

+Career

 Chiuri joined Fendi in 1989.
 While at Fendi, she helped develop the famous Baguette bag and recruited the designer Pierpaolo Piccioli to join the department.

 In 1999, Chiuri joined Italian fashion house Valentino, where she was responsible for the accessories lines.
 In 2008, when Valentino Garavani retired, Chiuri was promoted within the Italian company to become artistic co-director of the brand, alongside Pier Paolo Piccioli, whom she had known since her studies at the Istituto Europeo di Design.
 In 2003, the pair also began to manage creative direction for the Red Valentino diffusion collection.
 Chiuri and Piccioli were named co-creative directors of Valentino in 2008, overseeing full artistic direction for the brand, including Womenswear, Menswear & Haute Couture.
 Both designers were awarded the CFDA International Award for their work in 2015.

 In 2016, Chiuri was appointed artistic director of the women's collections of Christian Dior (haute couture and ready-to-wear), succeeding Raf Simons, the first woman to lead creation at the French house.
 She debuted her first collection for Christian Dior SE in Paris in September 2016 with many feminist references, including a t-shirt bearing the title of Chimamanda Ngozi Adichie's essay We Should All Be Feminists.
 Chiuri would continue this theme in subsequent shows, including a reference to Linda Nochlin's essay Why Have There Been No Great Women Artists? for SS18, as well as a collaboration with artist Judy Chicago and The Chanakya School of Craft for the set of her SS20 Haute Couture collection at Dior.
 She also reissued the Dior Saddle bag, originally designed by John Galliano in 1999, helping to revive its popularity among a new generation.
-Chiuri stepped down as creative director for the women's collections of Christian Dior (haute couture and ready-to-wear) in 2025.
+Chiuri stepped down as creative director for the women's collections of Christian Dior (haute couture and ready-to-wear) in 2025; for her final collection, she chose her hometown Rome as the venue of a runway show, at Villa Albani.

-In 2025, Chiuri returned to Fendi to assume the role of Chief Creative Officer after spending a decade at Dior.
+In 2025, Chiuri returned to Fendi as chief creative officer after a decade at Dior.